Nov 5, 2015

-Global digital tax solution provider Taxamo, has further expanded its offering to digital service merchants by releasing support for both domestic and international South African VAT.
-Support for South Africa follows recent announcements by Taxamo to expand support for digital service merchants, wherever they sell.
+Global digital tax solution provider Taxamo, has further expanded its offering to digital service businesses by releasing support for both domestic and international South African VAT.
+Support for South Africa follows recent announcements by Taxamo to expand support for digital service businesses, wherever they sell.
 Taxamo’s solution already supports EU VAT in 28 European Union Member States, U.S. Sales & Use Tax, and Japanese Consumption Tax.

 “The introduction of new digital taxation rules has been unprecedented, with 36 countries now actively enforcing place of consumption based taxation”, said John McCarthy, Taxamo CEO.
 “While similar in nature, digital tax rules vary by region and South Africa’s are unique in terms of qualifying sales thresholds, specific tax calculation requirements and data retention periods.’

 Introduced to tackle lost revenue from the digital economy, the South African finance ministry implemented these rules in June 2014 to charge foreign suppliers VAT on electronic services.
 As of March 2015, a reported 80-100 companies had registered for the South African VAT scheme, with many of these being large multinational digital sellers.

 In 2014, there were 15 million Internet users in South Africa, or 29% of the country’s population of 53 million.
 By 2019, there will be 27 million Internet users, or 50% of the South Africa’s projected population of 55 million.
 (Source: Population Division of the Dept. of Economic & Social Affairs of the United Nations).